SamThompson/BubbleActions/README.md

-#BubbleActions
+#bubble-actions

-Inspired by the Pinterest Android app, BubbleActions make it easy to perform actions on ui elements by simply dragging your finger.
+Inspired by the Pinterest Android app, `bubble-actions` make it easy to perform actions on ui elements by simply dragging your finger.

 ##Screenshots